Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 }
 ```

-### Listen to Kin
+### Listen

-Send a message to Aider for file creation/modification (alias for /build endpoint).
+Have the kin listen to a message for file creation/modification (alias for /build endpoint).

 **Endpoint:** `POST /v2/blueprints/{blueprint}/kins/{kin_id}/listen`